 Vice Director– Mark Tharp, KB7HDX

 Mark has been licensed since 1989 and became an ARRL member in 1990.
-He holds an Amateur Extra class license, and is now a life member of ARRL and a member of the Diamond Club.
+He holds an Amateur Extra class license, and is now a life member of ARRL and a member of the Diamond Club, and Maxim Society.
 He is active on HF, and VHF, participating in various nets, contests, and chasing the occasional DX station.
-He has served the ARRL in many volunteer and appointed positions, most recently as Section Manager for Eastern Washington from 2003 until January 1st 2019 when he was elected to the position of Vice Director.
-He is trustee for his local ARES support club, and is a volunteer communications adviser for his local Sheriffs office, and Emergency Management office.
+He has served the ARRL in many volunteer and appointed positions, most recently as Section Manager for Eastern Washington from 2003 until January 1st 2019 when he was elected to the position of Northwestern Division Vice Director.
+He is trustee for his local ARES support club, and is a volunteer communications adviser for his local Sheriff’s office, and Emergency Management office.
 Mark also participates in license classes and is a registered instructor as well as a Volunteer Examiner.
-Mark is currently serving on four board committees, Legal Defense and Assistance, ARISS, the Entry Level License committee, and the Public Service Enhancement Working Group.
+Mark is currently serving on two board committees, the Em-Comm committee, and as chair of the ARISS committee.
 Professionally Mark is employed at an equipment manufacturing company as operations and office manager.